malone00edu/ToDoList/README.md

     Needed:

-        Adding location based notifications for active to dos.
+        Adding location based notifications for active to do tasks.

         Ability to modify active to do tasks within the app.